Etoposide (By injection)

 Warnings While Using This Medicine

-- This medicine may cause leukemia (cancer of the blood or bone marrow) in rare cases.
-Talk with your doctor about any concerns you have about this.
+- Rarely, this medicine may cause leukemia (cancer of the blood or bone marrow).
+Talk with your doctor if you have concerns about this.

 Possible Side Effects While Using This Medicine